 - Assemble the greenhouse, then zip tie its shelves to its cross bars.

 - Starting in a back top corner of the shelves, run an LED strip down each vertical post of the frame, around the bottom, then up the other side, all while using zip ties to secure the strip as you go.
 Angle the strip so that the lights face the center of the greenhouse.
-Make sure you start the strip so that its plug is in the top corner.
+Make sure you start the strip so that its plug is in an upper corner of the greenhouse.

 The LED strip points toward the center of the MMM and is secured by zip ties to the frame of the greenhouse.

-- Cut a 1/2-inch slit in a back top corner of the greenhouse's slip to run the plug for the LED strip out of.
+- Cut a 1/2" slit in a back top corner of the greenhouse's slip to run the plug for the LED strip out of.
 Plug in the light to make sure the LED strip is lighting the shelves evenly.
-Adjust the strip’s position as needed.
+Adjust the light strip’s position as needed.

 The plug of the LED lights runs out of the back of the greenhouse via a small slit cut in the slip.

-- Cut a 1-inch hole in the top center of each of the short sides of the slip and use a 1-inch threaded male PVC connector, 1-inch threaded female PVC connector, and a rubber gasket to create a PVC channel that is watertight.
+- Cut a 1" hole in the top center of each of the short sides of the slip and use a 1" threaded male PVC connector, 1" threaded female PVC connector, and a rubber gasket to create a PVC channel that is watertight.

-- Attach one of the drilled 44-inch PVC segments to the inside left connector, facing its holes toward the center of the greenhouse.
-Attach a 1-inch PVC valve at this segment’s base, then use a 1.75-inch segment to connect an elbow connector to the valve, facing the elbow connector toward the center of the greenhouse.
+- Attach one of the drilled 44" PVC segments to the inside left connector, facing its holes toward the center of the greenhouse.
+Attach a 1" PVC valve at this segment’s base, then use a 1.75" segment to connect an elbow connector to the valve, facing the elbow connector toward the center of the greenhouse.
 Use zip ties to secure this vertical PVC assembly to the shelving frame.

-Holes drilled in the 44-inch segments of PVC point toward the center of the MMM.
+Holes drilled in the 44" segments of PVC point toward the center of the MMM.

 An optional drain valve maintains pressure in the system, while helping collect pooled water as needed.

-- Install the other 44-inch segment, elbow, and valve on the right side of the greenhouse.
+- Install the other 44" segment, elbow, and valve on the right side of the greenhouse.